 A heavily overweight man fell on me at a bar in Joburg.
 My ankle was caught under a chair and twisted so badly that I tore every ligament and tendon.
 My ankle swelled out of my shoe in seconds.
 I was in a cast up to my knee for months.

-I also recently put my back out in rehearsals, leading to my first time at a chiropractor.
-I bet you it is because I had my 31st birthday recently.
+I also, not too long ago, put my back out in rehearsals, leading to my first time at a chiropractor.
+I bet you it is because I had my 32nd birthday recently.
 Or because I didn’t warm up properly.
 Anyway, If anyone needs a brilliant chiro, Danella Lubbe is wonderful.

 SOME PLANS AND/OR GOALS FOR THE FUTURE?